Shidi SA*, Wekhe SN, Amakiri AO and Owen OJ

 Department of Animal Science, Rivers State University, Port Harcourt, South-South, Nigeria

-*Corresponding author: Shidi SA, Department of Animal Science, Rivers State University, Port Harcourt, Nigeria
+*Corresponding author: SA Shidi, Department of Animal Science, Rivers State University, Port Harcourt, South-South, Nigeria

-Table 1: Effect of R. racemosa leaf and root-bark on some organs weight (g).
+Table 1: Effect of R. racemosa leaves and root-bark on blood parameters (g/kg).

-abcmeans along the same row with different superscript vary significantly (p>0.05).
+abcmeans along the same row with different superscript are statiscally different (p>0.05).

 © 2020 SA Shidi.
 This is an open access article distributed under the terms of the Creative Commons Attribution License , which permits unrestricted use, distribution, and build upon your work non-commercially.